1820 United States census: Census questions

 Several of these columns were for special counts, and not to be included in the aggregate total.
 Doing so would have resulted in counting some individuals twice.
 Census takers were asked to use double lines, red ink or some other method of distinguishing these columns so that double counting would not occur.
 For example, the count of free white males between 16 and 18 was a special count, because these individuals were also supposed to be tabulated in the column for free white males of age 16 and under 26.

 The other special counts were foreigners not naturalized, persons engaged in agriculture, persons engaged in commerce, and persons engaged in manufacture.

 Census takers were also instructed to count each individual in only one of the occupational columns.
 For example, if an individual was engaged in agriculture, commerce, and manufacture, the census taker had to judge which one the individual was primarily engaged in.

 Note to researchers

-Censustaking was not yet an exact science.
+Census taking was not yet an exact science.
 Before 1830, enumerators lacked pre-printed forms, and drew up their own, sometimes resulting in pages without headings, line tallies, or column totals.
 As a result, census records for many towns before 1830 are idiosyncratic.
 This is not to suggest that they are less reliable than subsequent censuses, but that they may require more work on the part of the researcher.